SE-PM-Team/Entrance-Counter/README.md

 ## Github commands you should not use before discussing it
 - "-f" or "--force": this will forcefully push to the remote repository in case merge conflicts (for "git push -f")
-- "git reset <some ID>": this will reset the remote repository to a specific commit stage
+- "git reset <stage_ID>": this will reset the remote repository to a specific commit stage

 # Useful terminal commands
 - cd: change directory, used for moving between folders